Asynchronous Capabilities in Mojentic

 Advanced Usage: Customizing AsyncDispatcher

-You can customize the AsyncDispatcher
+You can customize the AsyncDispatcher to fit your specific needs:

 from mojentic.async_dispatcher import AsyncDispatcher